English Cocker Spaniel

-Adopting a English Cocker Spaniel: breed-specific rescues, what to expect, adoption costs, and preparing your home for a rescued English Cocker Spaniel.
+Adopting an English Cocker Spaniel: breed-specific rescues, what to expect, adoption costs, and preparing your home for a rescued English Cocker Spaniel.

-With a typical weight of 26-34 lbs and lifespan of 12-14 yrs, the English Cocker Spaniel requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 26-34 lbs and lifespan of 12-14 yrs, the English Cocker Spaniel has specific care needs shaped by its genetics and build.
 The English Cocker Spaniel has characteristics that distinguish it within its breed group — understanding these specifics guides better care decisions.

 Health Predisposition Summary: English Cocker Spaniels show higher-than-average incidence of ear infections, hip dysplasia, progressive retinal atrophy based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.